Misconceptions About the Research & Experimentation Tax Credit

 - Research that is undertaken for the purpose of discovering information which is technological in nature and, the application of which, is intended to be useful in the development of new or improved business component

 - Substantially all the activities that constitute elements of a process of experimentation for a functional purpose

 What Exactly Does This Mean?

 The most common misconception regarding the credit is that you must be inventing something entirely new or groundbreaking to qualify for the credit.
 However, in 2003 the IRS loosened qualifications: under the current regulations, development efforts only need to be evolutionary to you.
-In other words, if employees in your organization are spending time to discover technical information through research and experimentation, with the intention of developing or improving products or trade processes, those expenses will generally be qualified research and development costs for purposes of the credit.
+In other words, if employees in your organization are spending time to discover technical information through research and experimentation, with the intention of developing or improving products or trade processes using the principals in Industry 4.0, those expenses will generally be qualified research and development costs for purposes of the credit.